Did you know ... Search Documentation:

 Self-installing executable for Microsoft Windows 64-bit editions.

-Mac OS X disk image with relocatable application bundle.
-Needs xquartz (X11) installed for running the development tools.
-The bundle also provides the commandline tools in the Contents/MacOS directory.
+Mac OS X installer image.
+The installer provides the swipl Framework and swipl-win.app Application.
+The installer also provides the commandline tools in the Contents/MacOS directory.
 Users of older MacOS versions are adviced to use Macports, Homebrew or install from source.
-This bundle contains universal (fat) binaries that run natively on Intel and Apple Silicon (M1, arm64).
+This bundle contains universal (fat) binaries that run natively on Intel and Apple Silicon (M*, arm64).
+This version is compiled using GCC-15 for best performance.

 Sources